Star Fire: Development

 The developers entered a deal with Midway Manufacturing to publish the game, but Midway was unimpressed with the team's project, and its president, Hank Ross, suggested that the team replace the enemy starship with a witch on a bicycle in the style of The Wizard of Oz.
 Even with this change, however, the game was not considered to meet Midway's standards, and so it dropped the publishing deal.
 With no one to fund their project, Rolfe spent extra time at his second job at APh Technological Consulting, who was working to lay down the programming framework for what would become the Mattel Intellivision.
 Michon found and contacted Exidy, a small arcade company based in Sunnyvale, California who developed titles such as Death Race and Circus.
 Exidy, who sought to push technical boundaries, agreed to publish the game.
 "Exidy" wordmarks were added, including on the starship that replaced the witch, and the cabinet was designed to be sit-down for enhanced immersion.
+In addition to the Star Wars-esque assets, the game's cabinet included a graphic of a ship similar to the original Ralph McQuarrie kite-like cylindrical design for the Cylon Basestar from Battlestar Galactica.
 It was released as Star Fire in December 1978.

 By March 1980, Exidy was in the stage of selling the last of its Star Fire cabinets.

-Epyx ported Star Fire and another Exidy game, Fire One!, to the Atari 8-bit family and Commodore 64, and released them in 1983 as an arcade classics compilation.
+Epyx ported Star Fire and another Exidy game, Fire One!, to the Atari 8-bit computers and Commodore 64, and released them in 1983 as an arcade classics compilation.

 Exidy created an update called Star Fire II which improved the high score table.

 Reception

 Reviewing it at the 1978 Amusement & Music Operators Association Exposition, Play Meter praised the game's mostly enclosed cabinet design as providing a sense of actually piloting a ship in space.
 It compared the game to Atari's Starship 1, but contrasted the two as the former used a color monitor.
 It further lauded the game's visuals and sound effects, and noted its initials-based high score system and that in-game collisions with enemy fighters cause the entire cabinet to vibrate.

 A 1983 article in Electronic Games called Star Fire a "closet classic ... deserving of a better fate", and "ahead of its time and unable to find a market".
+Robert J. Sodaro of Ahoy! enjoyed the Commodore 64 Star Fire more than Fire One, citing "the feeling of motion the onrushing starfield provides", but called both "solid programming offerings".